London The Shard Observatory Tickets and Tours: how to buy, prices and schedules

 It is divided into three floors, two of which are enclosed and an open terrace.
 Number 69 is a glazed floor that offers a 360-degree panoramic view of the British capital.
 At such a height, everything can be seen as if it were a toy model: St. Paul's Cathedral, Tower Bridge, the Tower of London, the River Thames, Town Hall, the Gherkin and the London Eye, among many other sites.

 But, if you ask me, for me the experience goes up a notch when you reach the top of The View on the 72nd floor of the skyscraper.
-After ascending a short flight of stairs you'll reach The Shard's uncovered observation deck from where on a clear day you'll have stunning panoramic views of up to 40 miles around.
+After climbing a short flight of stairs you will reach The Shard's uncovered observation deck from where on a clear day you will have stunning panoramic views of up to 40 miles around.

 If you like strong emotions, I promise you that seeing London at your feet from The Shard, hundreds of meters high, is a very exciting feeling that you will not forget.

-The perfect finale to a visit to The View
+The finishing touch to a visit to The View

-As it's not every day you get to know a place as spectacular as this, we felt like spending more time at The Shard enjoying the atmosphere and we took advantage of the visit to have a drink at the observation deck bar (there is a bar on the 69th and 72nd floors) as the entrance includes a glass of Moët & Chandon Imperial Brut champagne if you select this option in the reservation.
+As it's not every day you get to see a place as spectacular as this one, we felt like spending more time at The Shard enjoying the atmosphere and we took advantage of the visit to have a drink at the observation deck bar (there is a bar on the 69th and 72nd floors) as the entrance includes a glass of Moët & Chandon Imperial Brut champagne if you select this option when booking.

-Since the prices on the menu are not very cheap, I recommend you choose this option if you don't want to pay too much for a drink.
+Given that the prices on the menu are not very cheap, I recommend you to choose this option if you don't want to pay too much for a drink.
 Having a drink up there with those wonderful views is an excellent end to the visit, isn't it?

 What is the best time of day to visit The Shard?